Chremonidean War

-The Chremonidean War (267–261 BC) was fought by a coalition of some Greek city-states and Ptolemaic Egypt against Antigonid Macedonian domination.
-It ended in a Macedonian victory which confirmed Antigonid control over the city-states of Greece.
+The Chremonidean War (267–261 BC) was fought by a coalition of Greek city-states and Ptolemaic Egypt against Antigonid Macedonia.
+It ended in a Macedonian victory that confirmed Antigonid control over Greece.
+The conflict is considered a seminal event in the history of Greece during the Hellenistic period, as it marked the last credible effort among the Greek city-states to re-establish their independence.